JCVogelsberg/triangle-wizard/README.md

-Triangle-Tracker
+Triangle Wizard
 ================

 Enter the lengths of the three sides of a triangle.
-Triangle Tracker will identify what type of triangle it is, isoceles, scalene, or equilateral.
+Triangle Wizard will identify what type of triangle it is, isoceles, scalene, or equilateral.